-East Cambridgeshire is able to receive applications electronically via the Planning Portal (www.planningportal.co.uk) or via email to plservices@eastcambs.gov.uk.
-Please note that in applying electronically you are agreeing to all future contacts via email.
+East Cambridgeshire is able to receive applications electronically via the Planning Portal (www.planningportal.co.uk).
+This is the Council's preferred way of receiving planning applications.
+If you are unable to use this service we can also accept email version to plservices@eastcambs.gov.uk or via the post, sent to East Cambridgeshire District Council, The Grange, Nutholt Lane, Ely CB7 4EE.
+Please note that in applying electronically, or by providing an email address on the application, you are agreeing to all future contacts via email.